-On the ribbon, click the Library tab, and then click Library Settings.
-(If you are working in a list, click the List tab, and then click List Settings).
+On the ribbon, select the Library tab, and then select Library Settings.
+(If you're working in a list, select the List tab, and then select List Settings).

-Under Permissions and Management, click Information Rights Management.
-If the Information Rights Management link does not appear, IRM might not be enabled for your site.
-Contact your server administrator to see if it is possible to enable IRM for your site.
-The Information Rights Management link does not appear for picture libraries.
+Under Permissions and Management, select Information Rights Management.
+If the Information Rights Management link doesn't appear, IRM might not be enabled for your site.
+Contact your server administrator to see if you can enable IRM for your site.
+The Information Rights Management link doesn't appear for picture libraries.

-On the Information Rights Management Settings page, select the Restrict permission to documents in this library on download check box to apply restricted permission to documents that are downloaded from this list or library.
+On the Information Rights Management Settings page, select the Restrict permission to documents in this library on download check box to apply restricted permission to documents users download from this list or library.

-In the Create a permission policy title box, type a descriptive name for the policy that you can use later to differentiate this policy from other policies.
-For example, you can type Company Confidential if you are applying restricted permission to a list or library that will contain company documents that are confidential.
+In the Create a permission policy title box, enter a descriptive name for the policy.
+Use a name that helps you identify this policy from other policies.
+For example, use Company Confidential to apply restricted permissions to a list or library that contains confidential company documents.

 In the Add a permission policy description box, type a description that will appear to people who use this list or library that explains how they should handle the documents in this list or library.
 For example, you can type Discuss the contents of this document only with other employees if you want to restrict access to the information in these documents to internal employees.

-To apply additional restrictions to the documents in this list or library, click Show Options, and do any of the following:
+To apply additional restrictions to the documents in this list or library, select Show Options, and do any of the following:

 |To do this:||Do this:|